Pneumonia and Asthma

 For many people, pneumonia can be treated at home.
 Since pneumococcal pneumonia is bacterial, the primary treatment is antibiotics.
 Antibiotics are normally taken one or more times a day for around a week.
 Make sure to know how often you need to take antibiotics and for how long.

-Your doctor may also recommend over-the-counter medications to help with fever and muscle aches.
-They may also suggest over-the-counter or prescription cough medicine.
-Ask about what medications may be safe for you.
+Your doctor may recommend over-the-counter medications to help with fever and muscle aches.
+The doctor may also suggest over-the-counter or prescription cough medicine.
+Ask which medications are safest for you.

-Reviewed by William E. Berger, MD, FACAAI, board-certified allergist and immunologist with Allergy & Asthma Associates of Southern California in Mission Viejo, California.
-Dr. Berger is a Distinguished Fellow and Past President (2002-03) of the American College of Allergy, Asthma & Immunology (ACAAI).
+William E. Berger, MD, FACAAI, is a board-certified allergist and immunologist who serves as a media spokesperson and Chair of the Medical Advisory Council for Allergy & Asthma Network.
+He is a Distinguished Fellow and Past President (2002-03) of the American College of Allergy, Asthma & Immunology (ACAAI).